 essential.
 Knowledge of basic combinatorics (generating functions, etc.)

 Waterloo's MATH 239/249 and CO 330 would be helpful, but not essential.

 There will be 3 problem sets, with problems of varying difficulty.

 There will be a final course project.
 This can be

-By January 31 you should hand in a 1-page sheet of paper with your name
+hand in a 1-page sheet with your project and a selection of references

 - reading a paper or papers from the literature, writing a 5-15